 Now that you’re ready to put together an advert, it’s time to start making yourself known as a private German tutor.

-The Internet hasn’t stopped growing and you now need to be on it if you want to find students who want to learn German.
+The internet hasn’t stopped growing and you really need to be on it to find students who want to learn German.

-You can sign up for tutoring jobs London and websites or even on classifieds sites.
+You can sign up for tutoring jobs in your city, through websites or even on classifieds sites.
 You can even create your own website advertising your German tutorials.

 Social networks can be used to help spread the news, too.

-Look for German cultural centres or institutes and get to know the people there.
-This will help you create a German network and find more students.
+Look for German cultural institutes or community centres and get to know the people there.
+This will help you create a network of native speakers of German as well as people with an interest in Germany — and you will likely find more students.

 Why not get in touch with the German teachers in your town?
 They can send struggling students your way and it’ll help them keep their pass rates up.

 Your friends and family will be your best promoters!
-You can bring it up it at a family meal or on a night out with friends.
-If they hear about someone looking for German tuition, they’ll be sure to mention you!
+You can bring it up at a family meal or on a night out with friends.
+If they hear about someone looking for German tuition, they’ll be sure to mention you.

 Prepare your German Tutor Jobs